fmoor/edgedb-docs/doc/ref/edgeql/fundamentals.rst

         count(User.email)
     );

-Due to parallel sub-scopes, both ``count`` expressions are evaluated on the input sets as a whole and not on a per-user basis like in a tuple.
+Due to parallel sub-scopes, both :eql:func:`count` expressions are evaluated on the input sets as a whole and not on a per-user basis like in a tuple.

 The ``DETACHED`` keyword creates a whole new scope, parallel to the statement in which it appears, nested directly in the schema-level